Sir Edward Hamilton, 1st Baronet: Early French Revolutionary Wars

 Hamilton then joined the 100-gun HMS Victory, which at that time was the flagship of Vice-Admiral Sir Samuel Hood.
 He then entered another period of retirement from active service, during which time he studied at the University of Caen, and travelled through both France and Portugal.
-With the outbreak of war with Revolutionary France in February 1793, Hamilton again returned to active service, being assigned to Lord Howe's flagship, the 100-gun first rate HMS Queen Charlotte.
+After the French First Republic declared war on Britain in February 1793, Hamilton again returned to active service, being assigned to Lord Howe's flagship, the 100-gun first rate HMS Queen Charlotte.
 By July he had moved to his brother, Sir Charles Hamilton's ship, the 28-gun HMS Dido, and was commissioned as a lieutenant on 29 October 1793.
 While serving on the Dido he helped in the capture of a privateer and her crew.
 He took a boat, crewed by only eight sailors, and captured the grounded privateer, put out the fire that had been set by her crew to destroy her, and then went ashore to capture her escaped crew.
 He was later present at the siege of Bastia, and was given command of 100 British and 300 Corsican soldiers at Girolate.
-Here he constructed a number of batteries within pistol shot of the enemy, from which he was able to subject them to continuous bombardment.
-The enemy surrendered after 13 days under fire.
+Here he constructed a number of batteries within pistol shot of French forces, from which he was able to subject them to continuous bombardment.
+The French surrendered after 13 days under fire.

 He returned to the Victory on 10 July 1794, being appointed her ninth lieutenant.
 Admiral Hood showed him special favour, though, when he exercised his right to promote whom he wished, and on 7 October he appointed Hamilton as Victory's first lieutenant.
 It was not long before Hood was ordered to return to Britain though, and after his arrival he struck his flag to spend the winter ashore.
 With Hood gone, Victory returned to being a private ship, and Hamilton returned to being a junior lieutenant.
 Hamilton and the Victory were back at sea in 1795, returning to the Mediterranean.
 He was present at the Naval Battle of Hyères Islands on 13 July 1795, shortly after which Admiral Jervis arrived to take command of the fleet.
 Jervis promoted Hamilton to commander on 11 February 1796, and appointed him to the fireship HMS Comet with orders to sail to the West Indies.
 Hamilton did so, returning to Lisbon with dispatches.